-Mr Tso Sze Wai ("Mr Tso") was first appointed to the Board on 31 July 2020, and last re-elected as a Director on 28 April 2021.
-Mr Tso is also the Chairman of the Audit Committee and Risk Management Committee, a member of the Remuneration Committee and a member of the Nominating Committee of the Company.
+Mr Tso Sze Wai ("Mr Tso") was first appointed to the Board on 31 July 2020, and last re-elected as a Director on 28 June 2023.
+Mr Tso is also the Chairman of the Audit Committee and Remuneration Committee and a member of the Nominating Committee and Risk Management Committee of the Company.